 One annual event worth mentioning is the Braemar Gathering which is held on the first Saturday in September.
 This is the largest traditional Highland Games in Scotland and is attended by members of the Royal Family who holiday at Balmoral.

-Braemar has an excellent selection of shops including a grocery shop, pharmacy, butcher (who sells freshly baked bread), sports shop, gift shops and sweetie shop.
+Braemar has an excellent selection of shops including a grocery shop, pharmacy, butcher, sports shop, gift shops, chocolatier, patisserie, brewery, antique shop and sweetie shop.
 There is a bank with restricted opening hours at the junction as you enter the village and a cash point at the Mews.
 The tourist information centre can be found in the Mews, opposite the Fife Arms Hotel.
-There are also several restaurants and cafes and we would particularly recommend Taste, just round the corner from the cottage, which serves tasty but simple lunches and home bakes.
+There are also several restaurants and cafes in the village and the recently refurbished Fife Arms Hotel is not to be missed.

-For more information please check out these links.
+For more information please check out the available links.